COOP FUND

 voting - Members make their decisions based on whether a proposal is in line with the mission and purpose of Coop Fund.

-workshop - Coop Fund provides education and training for members and non members.
+workshop - Coop Fund provides education and training for members and non-members.

 [1]Some of these definitions are adapted from the International Co-operative Alliance.